RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

 aliases:
 ---

 Every time a Redis Enterprise Database (REDB) is created in a Kubernetes (K8s) environment, a [service](https://kubernetes.io/docs/concepts/services-networking/service/) is created that allows requests to be routed to that database.
-Redis Enterprise supports three [types of services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) for accessing databases: `ClusterIP`, headless, or `LoadBalancer`.
+Redis Enterprise supports three [types of services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) for accessing databases: `ClusterIP`, `headless`, or `LoadBalancer`.

 By default, REDB creates a `ClusterIP` type service, which exposes a cluster-internal IP and can only be accessed from within the K8s cluster.
 For requests to be routed to the REDB from outside the K8s cluster, you need an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller.